Financial Spread Betting for a Living > Getting Started > Spread Betting – Dividends

 I think if used with discretion they are a very fine way to invest.
 I normally keep the same value as my spread bets in a high yield deposit account so that I am effectively not margined and the interest earned goes quite a lot way towards paying financing costs.

 I strongly recommend, however, that you study the terms and conditions your spreadbetting company provides.
 These spell out what happens in such situations (and many others, including how interest is applied) it is important that you are aware of and understand them.
-They vary from company to company.
+Dividend practices vary across companies, and we explore this topic in greater depth here.

 This is a vital part of DO YOUR OWN RESEARCH if you use spreadbetting or any other financial derivative.